 - Problems associated with rainwater drainage.

-- Location of important and permanent structures in the locality and site to forbid dumping.
+- Location of permanent structures in the locality and site to forbid dumping.

 Methods of Quarrying of stone: